XronosSchedulingLtd/scheduleradmindocs/osupgrade.rst

 Upgrading Debian is generally pretty simple.
-You edit /etc/apt/sources.list (and all the files under /etc/apt/sources.list.d) changing the name of the release that you want, then do:
+You edit /etc/apt/sources.list (and all the files under /etc/apt/sources.list.d) changing the name of the target release to the one that you want, then do:

 ::